Alp4ga/SQA_Assignment_1/Handbook.md

 * [aversan](https://www.aversan.com/coding-standards-and-best-practices-2/)
 ### 3.1 Topics introduction
 Coding standards are collections of rules and guidelines that determine the programming style, procedures, and methods for a programming language.
 Using the right one will help you write cleaner code.
-Without the coding conventions, every individual in a team will settle their coding styles.
-It will not be easy to maintain and debug the code in the near future.
+Without coding conventions, every individual in a team would settle their own coding styles.
+It would not be easy to maintain and debug the code in the near future.

 ### 3.2 Important guidelines
 (Write in bullet points)